dadomingues/datasciencecoursera/getdata-week3/README.md

-#Project Week 3 - getdata Coursera
+#Week 3 project - getdata Coursera

 This folder contain the files of the __week 3 project__ to the __getdata coursera course__.
 To execute or run the script, you have to do: